Without a doubt, digital marketing is where it’s at in B-to-B. Many companies post their product literature and whitepapers online, and

 B-to-B marketing is fundamentally different today than it was in years past, such as when I entered the field in 1979.
 Let me contrast then and now to show you the major differences and how it affects your work.

 In the early 1980s, when I was advertising manager of Koch Engineering—a manufacturer of process equipment—industrial marketing was a simple two-step process.
 First, you generated sales leads.
 Second, you turned the leads over to the sales force, who took it from there.

 I have long admired the people at HubSpot for their online marketing acumen.
 I routinely download and read their marketing e-books with pleasure.
 But their recent analysis of direct mail—"6 Horrific Practices of Direct Mail"—displays a stunning ignorance of what works and what doesn't work in direct mail.

 How do you make your content valuable and worthy when there is so much amazing competing content out there?
-This cannot be adequately answered in a short reply.
-One solution is to strengthen not the content, but the source.
+This cannot be

 Up until the dawn of the Internet, I thought I knew pretty much all there was to know about B-to-B marketing communications.
 Since the Web's advent, new B-to-B marketing methods have proliferated, some of which I know almost nothing about.
 Marketing automation is at the top of the list.
 I knew it was a hot trend, had some vague notion of what it entailed, but my understanding was foggy at best.

 A lot of B-to-B marketing either promotes technical products, sells to a technical audience or both.
 The technical nature of these marketing campaigns poses a challenge to those who must create them, because the marketers tasked with executing these high-tech marketing campaigns often lack a technical background.